vedaareydeva/hackerrank/README.md

 ## 6. Sum of Digits of a Five Digit Number
 Add and print the sum of all the digits of an inputted 5 digit number.

+## 7. For Loop in C
+Run a loop and write the inputted words' english word and if its odd or even.